MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/perform-a-planned-manual-failover-of-an-availability-group-sql-server.md

 ###  <a name="Security"></a> Security

 ####  <a name="Permissions"></a> Permissions
  The ALTER AVAILABILITY GROUP permission is required on the availability group.
-The CONTROL AVAILABILITY GROUP permission, the ALTER ANY AVAILABILITY GROUP permission, or the CONTROL SERVER permission also are required.
+The CONTROL AVAILABILITY GROUP permission, the ALTER ANY AVAILABILITY GROUP permission, or the CONTROL SERVER permission also is required.

 ##  <a name="SSMSProcedure"></a> Use SQL Server Management Studio
  To manually fail over an availability group: